 GNSS Seismology and Seismogeodesy

 This product consists of an archive of 1-5 Hz GNSS displacements ("GNSS seismology") and 100 Hz seismogeodetic displacement and velocity waveforms ("Seismogeodesy") for a catalog of historical earthquakes.
-High-rate data are useful for a range of applications such as modeling coseismic & postseismic slip to understand their underlying processes, determining the transition from coseismic to early postseismic deformation (Zhang et al., 2020; Golriz et al., 2021), and earthquake and tsunami early warning systems.
+High-rate data are useful for a range of applications such as modeling coseismic & postseismic slip to understand their underlying processes, determining the transition from coseismic to early postseismic deformation (Jiang et al., 2020; Golriz et al., 2021), and earthquake and tsunami early warning systems.

-Furthermore, we also archive seismogeodetic displacement and velocity waveforms, a product of an optimal combination of high-rate GNSS and seismic data (Bock et al. 2011; Saunders et al., 2016).
-Seismogeodesy provides a broadband seismometer that does not clip in the near field of significant earthquakes, a measure of permanent displacement for rapid magnitude estimation, and an instrument that does not experience magnitude saturation for large earthquakes (Goldberg and Bock, 2018).
+We also archive seismogeodetic displacement and velocity waveforms, a product of an optimal combination of high-rate GNSS and seismic data (Bock et al. 2011; Saunders et al., 2016).
+Seismogeodesy provides a real-time broadband seismometer that does not clip in the near field of significant earthquakes, a measure of permanent displacement for rapid magnitude estimation, and an instrument that does not experience magnitude saturation for large earthquakes (Goldberg and Bock, 2018).

-Seimogeodetic waveforms for the July 6, 2019 Mw7.1 Ridgecrest earthquake
+Seismogeodetic waveforms for the July 6, 2019 Mw7.1 Ridgecrest earthquake

 Bock, Y., D. Melgar, B. W. Crowell (2011), Real-Time Strong-Motion Broadband Displacements from Collocated GPS and Accelerometers, Bull.
 Seismol.
 Soc.
 Am., 101, 2904-2925, doi: 10.1785/0120110007.

 Genrich, J. F. and Y. Bock (1992), Rapid resolution of crustal motion at short ranges with the Global Positioning System, J. Geophys.
 Res., 97, 3261-3269.